 The Committee and/or the investment advisor will, at least annually, meet with each investment manager to review investment results, expected performance, economic outlook, current strategy, organizational characteristics, and investment approach.
-The Committee may approve or reject changes to Schedules "A" and/or "D", contract amendments, and/or other special requests of the investment manager.
+The Committee may approve or reject changes to Investment Objectives, Guidelines and/or fees and compensation, , contract amendments, and/or other special requests of the investment manager.